kylejohnson/linux-sysadmin-interview-questions/test.md

 10. What command is used to show the route table for a machine?

-11. What is "asynchronous routing"?
+11. Explain asynchronous routing?

 12. What is the purpose of a default gateway?

 13. A TCP connection on a network can be uniquely defined by 4 things.
 What are those things?

 14. When a client running a web browser connects to a web server, what is the source port of the connection?

 15. What is the destination port of the connection?

 16. What is SMTP?

-a.
-What is an SMTP relay?
+16. What is an SMTP relay?

-b.
-Give the basic scenario of how a mail message is delivered via SMTP
+16. Give the basic scenario of how a mail message is delivered via SMTP

 17. What function does DNS play on a network?

-a.
-What is an A record?
+17. What is an A record?

-b.
-What is an NS record?
+17. What is an NS record?

-c.
-What is an MX record?
+17. What is an MX record?

-d.
-What is a PTR record?
+17. What is a PTR record?

-e.
-What is a DNS forwarder?
+17. What is a DNS forwarder?

-f.
-What command is used to lookup DNS records?
+17. What command is used to lookup DNS records?

-g.
-What is meant by "Reverse Lookup"?
+17. What is meant by "Reverse Lookup"?

 18. What is LDAP and what is it used for?